wix-incubator/erb/gatekeeper/wix-gatekeeper-testkit/README.md

 if you do not call this method, all requests to `authorize` will fail with `GatekeeperAccessDenied`

+## WixGatekeeperTestkit.givenUserPermissionHandler((userGuid, metaSiteId, permission) => true)
+Allows to use custom authorization handler.
+The authorization callback is being invoked with given arguments:
+ - userGuid;
+ - metasiteId;
+ - permission - an object, containing fields `scope` and `action`;

+The return value `true` of a callback means that permission is granted, and `false` - rejected.
+Testkit allows to specify multiple handlers, by invoking same method multiple times.
+The first handler to return `true` wins.

 ## WixGatekeeperTestkit.reset()
 Resets testkit to be used again in tests.